Consensys/tessera/README.md

 - When Quorum node starts up it connects to its local Tessera node using the /upcheck API and is ready to process private transactions.

-- When Quorum sends transaction to its local node using /send API,
+- When Quorum sends transaction to its local node using /sendraw API,

-    1. The local node first validates the sending's public key.
+    1. The local node first validates the sender's public key.

-    2. The local node checks its private key and once validated begins to encrypts the payload by
+    2. The local node checks the private key to the given publci key and once validated begins to encrypts the payload by

        - Generating a symmetric key and random nonce
-       - Generate a recipient nonce (for each recipient of the transaction)??
+       - Generate a recipient nonce
        - Encrypt the payload using the symmetric key and random nonce
        - Hash this encrypted payload using SHA3 algorithm
        - For each recipient, encrypt the symmetric key and recipient nonce with recipient public key

-     Note that the sender public key and recipient public key we specified above aren't enough to perform the encryption.
-Therefore, the node will check to see that it is actually hosting the private key that corresponds to the given public key before generating an MK container for each recipient based on SharedKey(yourprivatekey, recipientpublickey) and the
-     recipient nonce.

-     We now have:

-       - An encrypted payload which is `foo` encrypted with the random MK and a random nonce.
-This is the same for all recipients.

-       - A random recipient nonce that also is the same for all recipients.

-       - For each recipient, the MK encrypted with the shared key of your private key and their public key.
-This MK container is unique per recipient, and is only transmitted to that recipient.

-  5. For each recipient, the local node looks up the recipient host, and transmits to it:

-       - The sender's (your) public key

-       - The encrypted payload and nonce

-       - The MK container for that recipient and the recipient nonce

-  6. The recipient node returns a SHA3-512 hash digest of the encrypted payload, which represents its storage address.

-     (Note that it is not possible for the sender to dictate the storage address.
-Every node generates it independently by hashing the encrypted payload.)

-  7. The local node stores the payload locally, generating the same hash digest.
+    3. The local node stores the payload locally and transmits the encrypted payload, the hash and the encrypted symmetric key/recipeint nonce pair to each recipient using public API '/push'

-  8. The API call returns successfully once all nodes have confirmed receipt and storage of the payload, and returned a hash digest.
+    4. Once all nodes have confirmed receipt and storage of the payload, the local node returns the '/sendraw' API call successfully with the hash of encrypted payload to Quorum node.

-Now, through some other mechanism, you'll inform the recipient that they have a payload waiting for them with the identifier `owqkrokwr`, and they will make a call to the `receive` method of their Private
-API:

-  1. Make a call to the Private API socket `receive` method:
-     `{"key": "qrqwrqwr"}`
+    5. Quorum then propogates the transaction hash to rest of the network

+    6. The leader Quorum node then creates the block with this transaction which is distributed across the network as well and they all attempt to process it using '/receiveraw' API.
-  2. The local node will look in its storage for the key `qrqwrqwr`, and abort if it isn't found.

-  3. When found, the node will use the information about the sender as well as its private key to derive SharedKey(senderpublickey, yourprivatekey) and decrypt the MK container using NaCl `box` with the recipient nonce.
+    7. Each local node will look for the hash and abort if not found.
+When found, the node will use information about sender and its private key to decrypt the symmetric key and the decrypt the transaction payload using the now decrypted symmetric key and return the '/receiveraw' API successfully with the decrypted transaction data. which is then stored in the private store DB.

-  4. Using the decrypted MK, the local node will decrypt the encrypted payload using NaCl `secretbox` using the main nonce.

-  5. The API call returns the decrypted data.